Feilner/homebridge-plc/README.md

   - `db`: s7 data base number e.g. `4` for `DB4`
   - `enablePolling`: (optional) when set to `true` the current state will be polled.
 It is mandatory as well to enable polling mode on platform level.
   - `pollInterval` (optional) poll interval in seconds.
 Default value is `10` seconds.
+  - `forceCurrentState`: (optional) when set to `true` the position set by `set_LockTargetState` is directly used as current state.
+By this it seems in tha home app as the target state was directly reached.
+This is recommended when not using `enablePolling` or pushing the value from the plc.
   - `get_LockCurrentState`: offset to read current state current state S7 type `Byte` e.g. `3` for `DB4DBB3`
     - `0`: unsecured
     - `1`: secured